khaledjendi/SHOPi/README.md

 - [Partially Completed] Viewing favorite items as sticky section on the page with angular animation

+### How to setup?

+- Simple!
+Just git clone SHOPi repository, open terminal, change directory to where you cloned the repository, run command "npm install" and ... it's done!

+- To test the project, run command "ng serve" then go to your browser's url and type "localhost:4200"

+- If you have any issues running the code, don't hesitate to contact me :)

 ### Upon more time remaing...
 - Use and implement currency api service to convert prices to different currencies